omidarmat/onLearn/react.md

 root.render(<App />);
 ```

-Now to activate **strict mode**, we can do the rendering in another way.
+Now to activate strict mode, we can do the rendering in another way.
 So instead of directly rendering the `App` component as the root component, we can wrap the `App` component inside a `React.StrictMode` component.

 ```js
 root.render(